asddongmen/dbmerge/README.md

 # SiteMerge - TiDB Table Management Tool

 SiteMerge is a powerful command-line tool written in Go that provides comprehensive table management capabilities for TiDB databases.
-It offers two main functionalities: collecting table index information from target databases and generating pagination information for efficient data processing.
+It offers four main functionalities: collecting table index information from target databases, generating pagination information for efficient data processing, exporting data from TiDB databases, and importing data to TiDB databases.

 ## Features